Recommended by the New York Times, Time Out New York, and New York magazine!

 - Locations from Friends, Sex and the City, Manhattan, The Godfather II, Shaft, Spider-Man 2, and more

-- The old stomping grounds of Ernest Hemingway, e.e. cummings, Tennessee Williams, Jackson Pollock, and Edna St. Vincent Millay
+- The bars and restaurants that were the stomping grounds of Ernest Hemingway, e.e. cummings, Tennessee Williams, Jackson Pollock, and Edna St. Vincent Millay

 - The saucy Italian-immigrant streets of Fiorello LaGuardia’s childhood